royhills/arp-scan/README.md

 # Notes for Package Maintainers

  - Please raise a github issue or create a pull request if you have any local patches that could be applicable upstream.
  - If you are building on Linux, please build with `libcap` POSIX.1e capabilities support if you can.
-You may need to install the `libcap` development headers before running `configure`.
+You may need to install the `libcap` development headers as well as the `libpcap` development headers before running `configure`.
  - Note that `Makefile.am` contains an `install-exec-hook` that will install `arp-scan` with `CAP_NET_RAW` capabilities if it can, and failing that it will install it suid root.